Kingdom of Albania (medieval): Government

-The kingdom of Albania was a distinct entity from the Kingdom of Naples.
+The Kingdom of Albania was a distinct entity from the Kingdom of Naples.
 The kingdom had the nature of a military oriented political structure.
 It had its own structure and organs of government which was located in Durrës.
 At the head of this governmental body was the captain-general who had the status of a viceroy.
 These persons usually had the title of capitaneus et vicarius generalis and were the head of the army also, while the local forces were commanded by persons who held the title marescallus in partibus Albaniae.

 The royal resources, especially income from salt production and trade, were paid to the thesaurius of Albania.
 The port of Durrës and sea trade were essential to the kingdom.
 The port was under the command of prothontius and the Albanian fleet had its own captain.
 Other offices were created and functioned under the authority of the viceroy.

 With the attrition of the territory of the kingdom, the persons appointed as captain-generals began losing their powers, becoming more like governors of Durrës, than representatives of the king.

 The role of local Albanian lords became more and more important to the fate of the kingdom and the Angevins integrated them into their military structure especially in the second phase of the kingdom.
 When Philip of Taranto returned in 1304, one Albanian noble, Gulielm Blinishti, was appointed head of Angevin army in the Kingdom of Albania with the title marascallum regnie Albaniae.
 He was succeeded in 1318 by Andrea I Muzaka.
 From 1304 on, other western titles of nobility were bestowed by the Angevins upon the local Albanian lords.

+The title barones regni Albaniae used in Papal letters denoted at the end of the 13th-century was also significant and the highest office-holders of the kingdom.
+The barons were appointed and replaced by the king and a normal career of a baron lasted until his death.
+These barons were provided with possessions and special rights.

+Charles I and Charles II of Anjou called themselves reges Albaniae however Philip of Taranto only used the title dominus regni Albaniae.

-Although the Angevins tried to install a centralized state apparatus, they left great autonomy to the Albanians cities.
-In fact, in 1272 it was Charles of Anjou himself who recognized the old privileges of Durrës' community.
+Although the Angevins tried to install a centralised state apparatus, they left great autonomy to the Albanians cities.
+In fact, in 1272 it was Charles of Anjou himself who recognised the old privileges of Durrës' community.